Divorce Mediation Albuquerque

 Seek Amicable Resolutions without Involving the Courts in New Mexico

 Call (505) 431-4716 to schedule an appointment with our mediation lawyers in Albuquerque to learn more.

 Couples considering divorce or how to raise their children post-breakup want to make the process as painless, quick and inexpensive as possible.
 Mediation is definitely worth considering.
 In true mediation, there is one professional involved who does not represent either party but serves as a neutral person who helps the couple negotiate an agreement they can live with.

-While some therapists and accountants act as mediator, it is much better to have one lawyer serve as the mediator, especially if the couple wants the mediator to prepare the legal paperwork that spells out the agreement reached.
-Only a lawyer can draft court pleadings.
+While some therapists and accountants act as mediator, it is much better to have one lawyer serve as the mediator, especially if the couple wants the divorce mediator to prepare the legal paperwork that spells out the agreement reached.
+Only a New Mexico divorce lawyer can draft court pleadings.
 However, sometimes the parties need expertise in financial matters and can benefit from going to one accountant to sort through the financial documents, or a good child psychologist or family therapist can help the parents work through co-parenting disputes.
 The couple can tap the expertise of these other professionals but still use a single attorney mediator.

 Everyone’s support was wonderful, and so needed, during such a brutal, emotional, and heartbreaking time. - M.F.

-The mediator must remain neutral in order to create a successful divorce process.
+The divorce mediator must remain neutral in order to create a successful divorce process.
 If this is a process you think you may want to pursue, you and your partner or spouse should meet with the attorney at the initial consultation together.
 Once a lawyer hears only “one side of the story,” that attorney is no longer truly neutral.
 Also, all emails and letters by the mediator should be sent to both parties at the same time, so everyone is on the same page and it does not look like one spouse/parent is trying to get the mediator on his or her “side.”

 Mediation can take place in one or multiple meetings.
 The more prepared the couple and mediator are, the more productive the meeting will be.